Aggregated Individual Reporting for Post-Deployment Evaluation: Aggregated individual reporting enables actionable harm discovery

-\paragraph{ChatGPT sycophancy, ``spiritual delusions'', and the limitations of informal aggregation.} We conjecture that one reason that the ChatGPT sycophancy problem resulted in decisive change was that the Twitter timeline algorithm, and the platform's affordances of likes and retweets, served as a quasi-aggregation scheme.
+\textbf{ChatGPT sycophancy and the limitations of informal aggregation.} We conjecture that one reason that the ChatGPT sycophancy problem resulted in decisive change was that the Twitter timeline algorithm, and the platform's affordances of likes and retweets, served as a quasi-aggregation scheme.
 The brief dominance of tweets highlighting sycophancy on the timeline showed that this was a problem that impacted a wide range of users, and that there was general agreement that the behavior was problematic.
-In a move that is remarkably unique for tech companies, this culminated in explicit action by OpenAI to roll back the new model deployment, and to initiate some discussion of what went wrong \citep{openai2025sycophancy, openai2025postmortem}.
+In a move that is remarkably unique for tech companies, this culminated in explicit action by OpenAI to roll back the new model deployment, and to initiate some discussion of what went wrong\footnote{ \url{openai.com/index/sycophancy-in-gpt-4o/}, \url{openai.com/index/expanding-on-sycophancy/}}.
 In some sense, it was ``lucky'' that this particular safety problem happened to have been friendly for virality; in general, there is no guarantee that quasi-reports to social media are necessarily seen, or taken seriously, by those who have control over the evaluated system.

-It is instructive, here, to make a comparison to some approximately-contemporaneous Reddit threads, which detailed severe mental health crises due to what appear to be ChatGPT-caused ``spiritual delusions'' (first referenced in \citet{klee2025ai}; the more recent \citet{Hill2025ChatGPTSpiraling} describes similar phenomenons).
-Notably, many cases mentioned had been ongoing for weeks, and therefore could not be entirely attributed to the late-April update.
+It is instructive, here, to make a comparison to some approximately-contemporaneous Reddit threads, which detailed severe mental health crises due to what appear to be ChatGPT-caused ``spiritual delusions'' (first referenced in \citet{klee2025ai}; the more recent \citet{Hill2025ChatGPTSpiraling} describes similar phenomena).
+Notably, many cases mentioned had been ongoing for weeks, and therefore could not be entirely attributed to the late-April update; instead, they appeared to be the result of longer-term interaction patterns.
 There has been no blog post that explicitly addresses these problems---and, indeed, no reason to think one might be forthcoming, based on the company's statements in the reported articles.

 As for why this might be the case, the obvious reason is that the ``spiritual delusion'' problem is likely more complex than the sudden increase in sycophancy, which was easily addressed by a rollback.
 However, we speculate that perhaps one additional factor in the lack of decisive, publicized action from OpenAI is that, overall, the ``aggregation mechanism'' of Reddit was much less powerful than on Twitter.
 The conversation about long-run psychological impact did surface beyond Reddit, where the posts were originally made, to reported features in major national magazines.
 However, both Reddit as a platform and reported stories as a format emphasize individual-level narratives, which are less compelling as indictments of systematic behavior patterns.